 About Council Member Martha Castex-Tatum

-Council Member Castex-Tatum is the current president of the Texas Municipal League, which provides a variety of services to over 1,150 member cities.
-Council Member Castex-Tatum’s passion is public service and she strives everyday to restore people’s faith in government.
+Castex-Tatum is the current president of the Texas Municipal League (TML), which provides a variety of services to over 1,150 member cities.
+Council Member Castex-Tatum’s passion is public service, and she strives every day to restore people’s faith in government.

+Martha has been distinguished by various awards and recognitions including being named a YMCA Minority Achiever, a Who’s Who in Black Houston feature, a David Ashworth Community Service Award finalist, and a Women Entrepreneurs Trailblazer Award honoree, Houston’s 50 Most Influential Women 2020-21, and the 2022 Ernest B. McGowen Sr. Champion of Diversity Award.
 Martha is a graduate of Leadership Houston Class XXXVI.
-She is a member of Alpha Kappa Alpha Sorority, Inc., where she has been active for over 29 years.
-She earned her Master’s of Public Administration and Bachelor’s of Business Administration from Southwest Texas State University (now, Texas State University).
+She is a life member of Alpha Kappa Alpha Sorority, Inc., where she has been active for over 31 years.
+She earned her Master of Public Administration and Bachelor of Business Administration from Southwest Texas State University (now, Texas State University).
 She is the mother of one son, Jacob Paul Tatum.